-The City's national scale rating is currently Aaa.za/P-1.za, which reflects the City's credit profile of strong financial performance supported by prudent financial management, a large and diverse economic profile and predictable sources of revenue from property taxes and service charges.
-The City has consistently generated operating surplus, strong liquidity compared with that of its peers in South Africa and low debt.
+The City's national scale rating is currently Aa3.za/P-1.za, which reflects the City's credit profile of strong financial performance supported by prudent financial management, a large and diverse economic profile and predictable sources of revenue from property taxes and service charges.
+The City has consistently generated robust operating surplus and strong liquidity compared with that of its peers in South Africa.
+Although the City's debt is expected to rise gradually over the medium term, it will remain lower than most of its peers in the country.
 The City's credit profile is constrained by the capital spending pressure arising from infrastructure backlogs and population growth.
-It is further constrained by the impact of the COVID-19 pandemic and low economic growth.
+It is further constrained by the structurally weak economic environment; worsened by the ongoing coronavirus restrictions; which is expected to moderate the city's operating performance.